paulamdi/Brain-Age/FINAL CODES/ADDECODE/README.md

 # 1.2a_Scatter1_ADDECODE.py
 # 1.2b_Scatter1_ADDECODE.py
-Uses saved CSV from cross validdation to build scatter plots (real vs. predicted age) different types, with all the repetitions, the mean...
+Uses saved CSV from cross validdation to **build scatter plots** (real vs. predicted age) Different types, with all the repetitions, the mean...

 # 2.0 Predict on all risks and BAG.py
-This code uses the saved trained model on all healthy subjects (end of 1.0 code) to apply it to all risks.
+This code uses the saved trained model on all healthy subjects (end of 1.0 code) to **apply it to all risks.**

 - Loads and matches all data (all risks) the same as in code 1.0
 - The normalizations are based on only healthy subjects to avoid data leakage, and applies this same normalization to all risk subjects.
 - Uses the pretrained model on healthy subjects from code 1.0 and applies it to all subjects

 - **Predicts brain age** for each subject (all risks)
-- Computes BAG and cBAG
+- Computes **BAG and cBAG**
 - Vizualizes **BAG and cBAG vs age** and saves them
 - **Saves CSV with real age, predicted age, BAG, cBAG, metadata, cognition metrics**